muhme/joomla-branches-tester/README.md

    you won’t be able to run tests on branch 5.2-dev.
    In this situation, it’s necessary to create a Joomla Branches Tester for all branches, ensuring you can work across all branches.
+2. Simply try running it a second time.
+All scripts are designed to be run multiple times without issues.
-2. One advantage of Docker and scripting: you can easily start fresh.
+3. One advantage of Docker and scripting: you can easily start fresh.
    As Roy from The IT Crowd says, *"Have you tried turning it off and on again?"*
    It takes just 2.5 minutes on a 2024 entry-level MacBook Air to delete everything and create 9 new containers with Joomla 5.2-dev, PHP 8.3, and PostgreSQL.
    ```
    scripts/create pgsql php8.3 52
    ```
-3. Check the Docker container logs to monitor activity.
+4. Check the Docker container logs to monitor activity.
    For example, the `jbt_relay` container logs will display information about receiving and delivering emails.
    ```
    docker logs jbt_relay